kartik2309/LibTorchPlayground/README.md

 Models can be prototyped in Python and exported to JIT and trained in C++ with CUDA or CPU - Multiprocessing training has been implemented with MPI and currently works only on CPU.

-Trainer is a generic class in C++ (`Trainer/CPP/Trainer/Trainer.h`) that can work with `jit::Module` and `nn::Module` in order to perform training and inference.
+TrainerBase is a generic class in C++ (`Trainer/TrainerBase.hpp`) that can work with `jit::Module` and `nn::Module` in order to perform training and inference.
-Python trainer `Trainer/Python/trainer.py` can be used to perform training and inference for a model but more importantly it can be used for prototyping and exporting models to `JIT` via `TorchScript`.
+Python's utility in `TorchScriptUtilities/ExportJIT/` can be used to export the JIT model.
+Once can prototype the model before the export.
 The exported model then can be trained with C++ Trainer.
-Additionally Trainer C++ can be inherited if one wishes to add additional features as per their use-case.
+Additionally TrainerBase C++ can be inherited if one wishes to add additional features as per their use-case.
 Trainer supports CUDA training and inference.